mmalcek/sqlStat/README.md

 # sqlStat

-run SQL queries and collect statistics like query duration, response time witx XLSX output
+run SQL queries and collect statistics like query duration, response time with XLSX output

-- Currently only MSSQL is supported, but it can be easily extended to other databases
+- Currently only MSSQL is supported, but it can be easily extended for other databases

 ## Purpose